Wednesday, 05 August 2020

 A stroll along the Isar river to the Western shore of Wittelsbacher bridge gives you another opportunity for a partially organic ice-cream stop: The ChocoLab cafe cum chocolaterie at Baldeplatz is not organic in general, but the dairy ice-cream sold here is made from organic milk.

 Where would you expect organic and vegan ice-cream to go if not in the university quarter?
 A two-minutes walk from the Northern exit of the tube station "Universität" in the Maxvorstand neighbourhood you'll find IceDate serving date and cashew-based ice-cream varieties.
 I prefer their strong flavours like the chocolate varieties or coffee; the more subtle ones like hemp or green tea still need polishing.
 During their winter break (November through April) their ice-cream can be had in in small cardboxes from Café Katzentempel.
 A scoop goes for 2.20 EUR, and every serving is topped with a small quantity of an additional flavour.
-Bad weather is no issue since they have a pleasant indoors sitting area (though not during the covid-19 restrictions).
+Bad weather is no issue since they have a pleasant indoors sitting area.

 A little further north there's also a traditional Italian ice-cream parlour near Elisabethplatz square: Trampolin.
 All of their dairy ice-creams are made with organic milk.
 Apart from standard varieties like vanilla or chocolate they also offer less common flavours like guava or dried prunes and lavender, the scoop for 1.70 EUR.
 Unfortunately the place is closed from late autumn through spring, but on warm crowded summer evenings they often keep open significantly longer than the announced 10 pm.
 In addition to ice-cream they also sell Italian-style coffee, though not in the evening.